scoiatael/JSProjectTest/README.md

 available at http://scoiatael.github.io/PeerDemonium

 1. install npm
-2. npm install -g grunt (if you don't have)
+2. npm install -g grunt-cli (if you don't have)
 3. npm install : to install deps
 4. grunt : to test&build